francocurotto/YDDM-re-old/NOTES.md

 Finished attack state in a rush, but it will need considerable testing to remove all the eventual errors.
 I'll report when that is done.

+# 2021-02-10
+FINALLY finished testing attack state.
+It got pretty polished if you ask me.
+You can basically play a simple DDM game that only involves summons, attacks and defenses, it is pretty simple but you can play!
+Before I move to implementing the dungeon (uff), I want to refactor the game_states (fuuun) so that I completely separates the game logic with the inputs and outputs, that way it should be easy to replace the basic command line interface with something like urwid (one day, hopefully).